 These include the site’s domain name and the sort of hosting it'll need.
 Be aware that the size of the intended audience and how quickly it's expected to grow will influence what sort of web hosting is required.

-If the site's going to receive a lot of traffic, or if its traffic is likely to experience unexpected spikes such as sudden increases, then it will need hosting with a lot of resources that can quickly scale up, like VPS or dedicated hosting plans.
+If the site's going to receive a lot of traffic, or if its traffic is likely to experience unexpected spikes such as sudden increases, then it will need the best web hosting (opens in new tab) with a lot of resources that can quickly scale up, like VPS (opens in new tab) or dedicated hosting plans.
 These are more expensive, but will pay for themselves by guaranteeing that your site is always available and operating at peak performance.

 What the site will do, and whether you need to be able to update it yourself, will influence the type of technology used to build it.
 So too will considerations about the technology and devices people use to access your site.